-Safety Element General Plan Policy SE 9: Airport-Related Hazards Does the NZO fulfill this policy?
+General Plan Policy SE 9: Airport-Related Hazards Does the NZO fulfill this policy?
 Chapter 17.16 [AE - Airport Environs Overlay District] Objective: contains standards and requirements to address the To minimize the risk of potential hazards subpolicies of SE 9, including allowable uses and associated with aircraft operations at the Santa population densities within the Clear and Approach Barbara Airport.
 Zones and requiring acoustical analyses to ensure public safety.
 If SBCAG updates the ALUCP, City staff will update the -AE Overlay to reflect any changes that affect the City.
 General Plan Policy SE 10: Hazardous Materials and Facilities Does the NZO ✓ fulfill this policy? §17.39.070 [Performance Standards - Hazardous Materials] requires the use, handling, storage, and transportation of hazardous materials to comply with provisions of the CA Hazardous Materials Regulations Objective: and the CA Fire and Building Code, as well as the laws To minimize injuries, illnesses, loss of life and and regulations of the CA Department of Toxic property, and economic and social disruption Substances Control, the Santa Barbara County Fire due to potential upsets associated with the Department, and the Santa Barbara County Office of storage, use, handling, and transport of Emergency Management.
 There are also several hazardous materials, and to ensure proper development standards and requirements that oversight of hazardous waste sites within the address the subpolicies of SE 10, including requiring a City. risk assessment and identifying and properly mitigating any contaminated soils found on a site.
 Note: Chapter 17.39 [Performance Standards] is a new Chapter in the NZO, with a focus on air quality, liquid and solid waste, noise, and hazardous waste.

-General Plan Policy SE-IA-1: New Zoning Code

-The City's new zoning code shall include regulations for a hazard overlay zone to address seismic and other geologic hazards, coastal hazards, flooding, and wildland fire hazards.
-In addition, the new zoning code should include regulations for an airport approach overlay zone.
+General Plan Policy SE-IA-1: New Zoning Code Does the NZO Description: The City's new zoning code shall include fulfill this policy?
+Chapter 17.16 [AE- Airport Environs Overlay District], regulations for a hazard overlay zone to address seismic and other geologic hazards, coastal 17.31 [Floodplain Management], and 17.32 [Hazards] hazards, flooding, and wildland fire hazards.
+In contain regulations and development standards to addition, the new zoning code should include address airport safety, flooding, geologic, coastal, regulations for an airport approach overlay and fire hazards.
+As with ESHA, these regulations effectively serve as a Citywide protective overlay.